Slowacki/ChargePlanner/README.md

   I don't feel like it's a good approach however.
 It adds a lot of unnecessary complication for the users' of the API.
 Don't want to spend too much time on the project, but if I were to, I'd rewrite the endpoint to only accept tariff start times, the tariff periods should be calculated in the backend then.
+- Swagger is enabled for non-development environments on purpose to make testing the solution easier after running the solution with Docker

 ## Sample JSON to test out the API
 ```